Inventory Management: Definition, Types, Methods, and Best Practices

 Challenges:

-EOQ is best suited for businesses with stable demand and predictable ordering costs, such as retailers or distributors.
+Suits businesses with stable demand and predictable ordering costs.

 4. Days Sales of Inventory (DSI)